jamesstill/Astronomy/README.md

 Moment m = new(2436116.3120023147);
 Console.WriteLine(m.ToString()); // 1957-10-04 19:29:16Z
 ```
-A `Moment` will also return a JDE, a modified JDE, Day D, and the Time T from J2000.0.
+A `Moment` will also return a JDE, a modified JDE, Day D, and the Time T from the J2000.0 epoch.
 ```
 Moment m = new(1957, 10, 4, 7, 29, 17);
 double jde = m.JDE;   //  2436115.8120023147